swryu10/LibIAPWS/README.md

 # About
 A C++ library to implement IAPWS (International Association for the Properties of Water and Steam) formulation.
-Detailed documentations can be found in IAPWS webpage : https://iapws.org/
+Detailed documentations can be found in IAPWS webpage : https://iapws.org/.
+Additional information is provided in the documentations at doc subdirectory.

 # Ingredients
 The following releases are currently implemented.